serverless/serverless/docs/dashboard/monitoring/README.md

  * `SERVERLESS_ENTERPRISE_SPANS_CAPTURE_HOSTS` - `*` by default.
 Set to a comma delimited list of
    host names to capture.
  * `SERVERLESS_ENTERPRISE_SPANS_IGNORE_HOSTS` - not set by default.
-Set to comma delimited list of hostnames to NOT capture.
+Set to comma delimited list of hostnames to not capture.
  * `SERVERLESS_ENTERPRISE_SPANS_CAPTURE_AWS_SDK_HTTP` - not set by default.
-Set to any value to also capture requests from `botocore` or `aws-sdk`. hostnames to NOT capture.
+Set to any value to also capture HTTP spans for requests from `botocore` or `aws-sdk`.